david-stewart/jet_and_thermal/readme.md

      name of the file containing the background distributions from the hydro runs which was previoudly `hadd`-ed together
   5. 0 or 1, determining if a vector of the pT's of all the jets constitents should be written to the output tree.
-Generally this isn't needed
+Generally this isn't required.
   6. The number of background samples used (generally can be 1)
-  7. The seed used for the random generator which isn't used in the default use of the code
+  7. The seed used for the random generator (note that this isn't used in the code's default usecase)

-If runing a single file, it is advisable to use a shell script to run these.
-An example file is provided as `jet_and_thermal/test_IP.sh`

-For running all the events in a directory, can use script `scripts/run_IP_match_trees.py`.
-Note that this script must be modified in order to point to the hydro background file location, as well as to determin how many core can be used simultaneously.
+## Transform Output data in Input `.parquet` Files for Ipynb

-for the `pp` and `lbt_brick` runs, use ROOT's hadd utility to join the output files together.
-Then use the `script/to_parquet.py` script to convert the ROOT files into `parquet` files, which is the file format used in the ipynb in the following steps.
+The output files from `IP_match_tree` are all root files.
+For all the `pp` and `lbt_brick` runs, use ROOT's hadd utility to join the output files together.
+Convert these new output files (the joined ones for `pp` and `lbt_brick` runs and individual block files one-by-one) to `.parquet` files.
+To do this, `script/to_parquet.py` may be used.

+## Do the analyses with the `Ipynb` files

+### Generate input files flat in pT truth jet:

+In `./Ipynb/NoBrickInput`:

+Here `NoBrickInput' is just misnomer for `pp` (no quenching) input.

+ - Run `min_bias_input.ipynb`.
+Make sure that notebook has the input path to the parquet file containing all the `pp` jets from the `IP_match_trees` C++ process.

+   output: `min_bias_input.parquet`

+   This is the output file used for training Neural Networks.

+ - Run `build_Xsec.ipybn`
+   input: the input files from `IP_match_trees` (same as for `min_bias_input.ipybn`)
+   output: directory `Xsec_groups` with dataframes for each Xsec bin

+ - Run `build_Xsec_clean.ipynb`
+   input: output of `build_Xsec.ipynb`
+   output: files in which outliers have been removed use of output: files required to make a weighted spectrum for the jets

+### Train the Neural Network:

+In `./NeuralNetwork`:

+ - `mkdir train`

+  Run the following notebooks:
+  n.b.: make sure that the input path to the flattened input is present.
+  - `train_reco_cpt.ipybn`
+  - `train_reco_all.ipybn`
+  - `train_angularity.ipybn`
+  - `train_nconsts.ipybn`
+  - `train_rhoA.ipybn`

+  Run the predictions on all of the input.
+Note that these use a local python file `JetscapeFileGetter.py` Note that this script may be updated based on your file paths.
+This is done in each of these notebooks:

+  - Run the 5 NNs on the `pp` and `lbt_brick` runs:
+    - Predict_angularity.ipynb
+    - Predict_nconsts.ipynb
+    - Predict_reco_all.ipynb
+    - Predict_reco_cpt.ipynb
+    - Predict_rhoAonly.ipynb

+  - Run the NNs on the hydro runs:
+    - Predict_reco_hydro_all.ipynb
+    - Predict_reco_hydro_angularity.ipynb
+    - Predict_reco_hydro_cpt.ipynb
+    - Predict_reco_hydro_nconsts.ipynb
+    - Predict_reco_hydro_rhoAonly.ipynb

+  For each input file, an output `.json` file containing a few summary statistics are generated (in addition to a few plots).

+  Collect and plot a summary the results by running
+  - plot_allscores_paper.ipynb (this uses the python file `../JetMatchesSet.py`.

+### Analysize the Fragmentation Function:

+  - To make the paper figure from the fragementation of the input jets (note that this uses the output files from the C++ program `IP_match_trees`, as it reads the pT of all the constituents of each jet.

+    Use file: `./FragFunc/FIG_fragfn.ipynb`

+### Make a `pp` and a quenched spectra:

+  In `Ipynb/Threep5FermiInput`:

+  - Run `min_bias_input.ipnb` (make sure the input file is to the `.parquet` file with all the 3.5 fm input data)

+ - Run `build_Xsec.ipybn`
+ - Run `build_Xsec_clean.ipynb`

+ These last two files are entirely analogous to those in `NoBrickInput`.
+ Manually check the directories so that there are comparable events in each cross section bin for both.
+In analysis, two of the three highest cross-section groups were represented in the NoBrickInput data (although this is all essentially min-bias data).
+If needed, remove them here, too.

+  - Apply the neural network correction on the bricks, so run:
+  `M_angularity_NoBrick/ApplyModel.ipynb`
+  `M_AB_method_NoBrick/ApplyModel.ipynb` note: this isn't a nueral network `M_reco_all_NoBrick/ApplyModel.ipynb` `M_reco_cpt_NoBrick/ApplyModel.ipynb`
+  `M_rhoAonly_NoBrick/ApplyModel.ipynb`
+  `M_nconsts_NoBrick/ApplyModel.ipynb`

+### Compare RAA like results, in `RAA_like`:
+  Make sure the input files are correct and run:
+   -  `./UnfoldPapar.ipynb`
+   -  `./plot_RAA_rat.ipynb`

+# ``Appendix:'' Logic and defais

-##
+## Jetscape:

-General process:

-The rest of this analysis was run in jupyter notebooks.

- 1. Run JETSCAPE to simulate events.
-These are of 2 (/3) flavors:
+   The JETSCAPE files are 2 (/3) flavors:

     - Au+Au events, 0-5% centrality with hydrodynamically simulated QGP
     evolution.
     These are the most sophisticated simulations available to us.